transmissions11/solcurity/README.md

 - `C25` - Magic numbers are replaced by a constant with a useful name.
 - `C26` - Prefer using WETH over ETH when possible.
 - `C27` - Use SafeERC20 or check return values safely.
-- `C28` - Don't use `msg.value` in a loop or where reentrant delegatecalls are possible.
+- `C28` - Don't use `msg.value` in a loop or where reentrant delegatecalls are possible (like if using Multicall)

 ## Calls in Functions